kurmasz-assignments/cis452-lab-8-scheduling/README.md

 One reason this may be helpful is to make better use of the cache.
 However, a process will not necessarily run faster simply because it has affinity for a particular CPU.

+Before trying to control processor affinitiy, let's check out what the OS does by default.

+* Write a simple program with an infinite, compute-bound loop.
+Run the program in one window.
+  Run `top` in the other window.
+Configure `top` to show the most recently used processor.
+(Press `f`, navigate to item `P`, press the space bar, then press `q`)

+ 1. How often does the process migrate between CPUs?

 We can use system calls and the `top` process to observe CPU affinity in action.
 Sample Program 1 is designed to accept a single Boolean argument (`0` or `1`)